Ryde St John's Road railway station: Depot and signalling

 Adjacent to the railway station is Ryde Traincare Depot: the Island Line's traction maintenance depot, where the maintenance and storage of the Island Line's Class 484 trains takes place.
 Since 1989, signalling for the Island Line has been centralised to the station's signal box.

 Future developments

 It has been suggested that the Isle of Wight Steam Railway might be extended from Smallbrook Junction to Ryde St John's Road in the future, but there are currently no official proposals.

 Services

-As of May 2022, there are two trains in each direction per hour during the peak and one during the off-peak.
-Services call at all stations except Smallbrook Junction, which operates only during steam operating dates and times, and only one service an hour calls at Ryde Pier Head.
-In addition, two early morning services and one late evening service operate with Ryde only, the morning 06:05 departure to Ryde Espalande being the UK's shortest distance rail service.